KDE/homerun/CONFIG_PLAN2.md

 SourceEditor.qml

-# _ Add a "Remove" button to SourceEditor
+# X Add a "Remove" button to SourceEditor

-# _ Propagate removal to config file
+# X Propagate removal to config file

 # _ Add a "Add Source" button at the end of TabContentEditor